digidem/mapeo-core-docs/client-docs/README.md

 Emits when a device invites you to a project.

-## Project Client
+## Project Instance

-Client interface for managing and interacting with a project.
+Client interface for managing and interacting with a project instance.
 Built-in API methods and namespaces are prefixed with `$` to distinguish them from dynamic, application-specific namespaces that are created based on the [DataType](#datatype) API.

 ### Types